In this article

 Live Data tiles fetch data from an external source using a journey webhook.
 This in-memory data only persists for the duration of a user's path through a journey and supports intelligent, real-time, contextual decisioning and personalization in journeys, such as stock updates and offer eligibility.

-Under Webhook, select the journey webhook that the Live Data tile uses to retrieve data.
+Select the journey webhook that the Live Data tile will use to retrieve data.

-To use a webhook with Live Data, enable Data Retrieval and define up to 10 fields from the webhook payload as live data fields for your journey.
-For setup instructions, see Creating Journey Webhooks.
+To be used in a Live Data tile, a webhook must have Data Retrieval enabled, and you must have defined up to 10 fields from the webhook payload as live data fields during configuration.
+For detailed instructions on configuring webhooks to work with Live Data, see Creating Journey Webhooks.

-Under Dynamic Parameters, enter any variables you wish to add to the endpoint's URL to populate dynamic content from user profile data or custom events.
 For example, let's say you're running an experiment and you want to pass the different variant IDs to determine which variant users received.
-You could set up the following:
+You could set up the following dynamic parameters:

 The resulting endpoint looks like this: